Does the ANC have a ‘good story to tell’? We examine key election claimsComments 3

 Researched by Kate Wilkinson

-South Africa’s ruling African National Congress (ANC) is adamant that despite criticism of corruption, crime, poverty and inequality, it has a “good story to tell” voters ahead of general elections next month.
+South Africa’s ruling African National Congress (ANC) is adamant that despite criticism of corruption, crime, poverty and inequality, it has a “good story to tell” voters ahead of general elections in May 2014.

 The party dominates the national government and holds a majority in all but one of South Africa’s nine provinces.